Best Places to Live in Wales

 Cardiff

-What other place to start this list than with the capital of Wales.
+What other place to start this list than with the capital of Wales?
 Cardiff is a real gem for people who love city life.
 Even if the housing prices can be slightly high, the overall cost of living is lower compared to other major locations around the UK.
 Moreover, Cardiff has undergone many positive changes recently, and nowadays, it boasts great career opportunities, quality of life with excellent rates, and high-standard schools.

 Narbeth, Pembrokeshire

 We could not miss mentioning Narbeth, which deserves every chance to be considered your prospective new home.
-A town ideal for people that are looking for a strong sense of community belonging, it has a Community Centre that hosts a range of classes and clubs and is full of small, locally-owned shops, parks and restaurants.
+A town ideal for people who are looking for a strong sense of community belonging, it has a Community Centre that hosts a range of classes and clubs and is full of small, locally-owned shops, parks and restaurants.
 Moreover, Pembrokeshire’s beaches are just a short distance away.

 Sounds great, right?
 But that’s not all.
 Narbeth is one of the towns offering housing costs below the average.
 Abandoned buildings and vacant spots are being renovated and turned into spaces to be used by the locals as they see fit.
-The conclusion of it all if you choose to settle in Narbeth, there is no need to stress over being the newbie.
-The warm locals will definitely make you feel at home.
+The conclusion of it all is if you choose to settle in Narbeth, there is no need to stress over being the newbie.
+The warm locals will make you feel at home.

 Aberdyfi, Gwynedd